Alfredonator/main/README.md

  - Calibrate TOP camera
  - Calirbate SIDE camera

-Every time we execute any ROS package or we want to use any ROS command and check the status of our ROS master node we need to declare ROS_MASTER_URI and ROS_IP to point the Robot RaspberryPi.
+Every time we execute any ROS package, or we want to use any ROS command and check the status of our ROS master node we need to declare ROS_MASTER_URI and ROS_IP to point the Robot RaspberryPi.
 This can be done with the next lines:

 ```
 cd ~/catkin_ws